Introduction: What Makes a Dog Breed Rare?

 Key Traits | Rangy, leggy, lean, elegant, gentle, affectionate, aloof with strangers |

-What Makes It Special | Capable of speeds up to 40 miles/hour.
-There are only a few hundred of these dogs in the USA. |
+What Makes It Special | This breed is capable of reaching speeds up to 40 miles per hour.
+Only a few hundred of these dogs are currently found in the United States. |

 The Azawakh is an African sighthound and a descendant of the pariah dogs from the Saharan Sahel region.
 The breed gets its name from the valley where tribes like the Tuareg lived.
 They used these dogs for guarding livestock and coursing game.